niravcodes/niravcodes.github.io/pages/draft.md

 On the bus, I think about myself.
 How far have I come?
 I feel much older today than I did yesterday, as though I lived an entire decade in a single day.
 The last time I felt this was a year ago on the bus to Pokhara with a thousand rupee note and a one way ticket in my pocket.
 I find it fitting that my symbolic coming-of-age ritual essentially ended with me buying tangerines.
 Though unripe, and most likely very sour, these tangerines in my plastic bag are the same as the ones I left behind in the remote hill of my childhood and first love.

 I think about that remote hill.
 My home, where winter arrives with the orange buds, ripes with the tangerines, drinks black tea in the yellow mornings, burns in the evening fireplace, and is swept away by my mother along with the orange-peels.
-My village, where the mustard fields are now radiant carpets, where pine cones drop with a pleasant plop, and where people break their backs every day carrying the burden of the entire hill, and the even bigger burden of living life.
+My village, where the mustard fields are now radiant carpets, where pine cones drop with a pleasant plop, and where people break their backs every day carrying the burden of the hills.

 I really didn't mean to reminisce, but the arrival of winter always makes me homesick.
 You think April is the cruelest month?
 Try Mangsir.